pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 My mother is an 8 year old girl
 My grandson is a 74 year old retiree whose kidneys just failed
 And that's the glue between me and you
-Taht's the screws and nails
+That's the screws and nails
 We live in a house made of each other
 And if that sounds strange that's because it is"
 --George Watsky, Tiny Glowing Screens pt 2